 You can get iron from food, but it may not be absorbed well, and it may not be sufficient to meet your increased requirements during pregnancy.

 Iron supplements could beneﬁt pregnant women who are unable to meet their dietary iron requirements.
 However, food supplements are not a substitute for a varied diet and a healthy lifestyle.

 Iron is an essential mineral and this applies even more so to pregnant women.
-Click here to check out our store.
+Click here to check out the Active Iron store.
 Active Iron is highly absorbed compared to other iron supplements, making it strong enough to increase iron levels whilst being gentle on the stomach¹.